Diamond cut: What brings out the brilliance?

 However, it is the ‘Excellent’ that is called the ideal one and rightly so.
 The best diamond jewellers and brands always use either a Very Good or Excellent cut.

-Some diamond cuts are referred to as shapes, eg., a pear-shaped diamond.
+The form of some diamonds is called its shape, eg., a pear-shaped diamond.
 The shape actually refers to the appearance or form of the diamond while the other term is more technical.
 It determines its brilliance and how the stone reacts to light.

 While the price difference between diamond shapes may not be much, the difference in the cut affects pricing considerably.
 This is because the latter decides the quality of the diamond.